nooblyYT/AntiConnections/README.md

-# Bob Ross Chrome Extension

-This is a Chrome Extension that replaces connections with friends

-## Usage

-Click here to watch the [1-minute video](https://www.youtube.com/watch?v=Zt_6UXvoKHM&ab_channel=HassanElMghari) and skip to 0:43 so you can use this
+If you want to use this tool go to this video: https://www.youtube.com/watch?v=Zt_6UXvoKHM&ab_channel=HassanElMghari and go to 0:43